 What you need

-The fundamental problem is the reticence to work as a consolidated and coherent group.
+The fundamental challange is the ability to work as a consolidated and coherent group.

 Common Standards Across the Membership

 Sharing, collaboration and efficiencies are impossible without common standards.
-Getting a groups of practices to work together is a real challenge, and requires experienced hands and a sensitive approach.
+Getting a groups of branches to work together is a real challenge, and requires experienced hands and a sensitive approach.

 - A common approach to compliance evidence and CQC inspections.